sameeranees/data_portfolio/master_thesis.md

  - [Gazebo](https://github.com/sameeranees/DRL_robot_navigation_ros2)

 ---
+## Thesis Report
+If you would like a look at the detailed report just send me an email: [sameeraneesj@gmail.com](mailto:sameeraneesj@gmail.com)

+---
 ## Abstract

 This thesis addresses the challenge of autonomous navigation for multi-robot systems in dynamic environments, specifically focusing on intralogistics and disaster management scenarios.
 The research presents a comprehensive comparison of reinforcement learning algorithms across multiple simulation platforms to determine the most effective approaches for real-world deployment.

 The study implements and evaluates three reinforcement learning algorithms (DQN, DDPG, and TD3) across two distinct simulation environments: ISAAC Sim and Gazebo.
 The experimental results reveal significant performance variations between platforms, with DQN demonstrating superior performance in ISAAC Sim environments while DDPG excels in Gazebo simulations.
 For multi-robot scenarios, TD3 shows particular promise in ISAAC Sim, achieving notable success rates in complex navigation tasks.

 The research contributes to the field by providing empirical evidence of platform-specific algorithm performance and establishing benchmarks for future multi-robot navigation systems.
-The 78.4% success rate achieved with DDPG in Gazebo environments represents a significant advancement in autonomous navigation capabilities for dynamic environments.

 ---